GDSC-IIIT-Kalyani/Winter-of-Code-3.0-frontend/README.md

 #  License & Copyright

-The code is this repo is licensed under the [MIT License](License).
+The code is this repo is licensed under the <a href="https://github.com/GDSC-IIIT-Kalyani/Winter-of-Code-3.0-frontend/blob/main/LICENSE">MIT License</a>.
 Feel free to use and share it as per the license.

 # ✨ Contributors